 Gold – Being Rights Respecting

-We have recently been awarded the Bronze Award and will be assessed for the Silver Award in July 2019.
+We have been awarded the Silver Award in July 2019.

 What is the UNCRC?